Board of Directors

-The All NYC EM Board is comprised of residency leaders from throughout NYC.
-This group works to bring the residents of NYC high-yield conferences and other annual events for residents, medical students, faculty and administrators alike.
+The All NYC EM Board of residency leaders from throughout New York City work to bring high-yield conferences and other annual events for residents, medical students, faculty and administrators alike.

 Abbas Husain is a Canadian transplant in NYC who trained in Philadelphia at Drexel University and then moved to NYC where he is the associate program director of Emergency Medicine at Staten Island University Hospital.
 His academic interests include international medicine and integration of technology in medicine.
 Along with his strong support of FOAMed, he has a keen interest in clinical informatics and medical education.
 He is the editor in chief of statenislandem.com and also serves on the NYACEP Board.
 Abbas is an avid traveler and food enthusiast.

 Kaushal Shah is currently the Residency Director for the Emergency Medicine Residency Program.
 His education took him on a tour of New England (Brown University, Dartmouth Medical School and the Harvard Affiliated EM Residency at Beth Israel Deaconess Medical Center) but he returned home to NY.
 He has a strong interest in trauma and education.
 He has edited a series of textbooks, including Essential Emergency Trauma and Practical Emergency Resuscitation and Critical Care.
 He is chair of the Society for Academic Emergency Medicine Trauma Interest Group and the Education Committee for the New York chapter of the American College of Emergency Physicians.
 Dr. Shah enjoys lecturing and conducting research on a variety of trauma topics.
 Hobbies include playing tennis and trying to keep up with two energetic little girls.